 Complete Strategies: Common App Essay Prompts (2022-23)

 If you're applying to more than one or two colleges, there's a good chance you'll have to use the Common Application, and that means you'll probably have to write a Common App essay.

-In this guide, I’ll cover everything you need to know about the essay.
-I'll break down every single Common App essay prompt by covering:
+In this guide, I'll cover everything you need to know about the essay.
+I'll break down every single Common App essay prompt by going over the following:

 - What is the question asking?